 - Resigning City employment to run for another public office.

-The Philadelphia Board of Ethics established regulations that interpret the Philadelphia Home Rule Charter, Article 10 and posts copies of the regulations on its website.
+The Board of Ethics establishes regulations that interpret Article 10 of the Home Rule Charter.

 The Philadelphia Code: City Ethics Code

-Chapter 20-600 of the City’s Code of Laws contains a section called “Standards of Conduct and Ethics,” known informally as “The Philadelphia Ethics Code.”
+Chapter 20-600 of the City Code contains a section called “Standards of Conduct and Ethics,” known informally as “The Philadelphia Ethics Code.”
 Key provisions of the Ethics Code address:

 - Representing outside interests before the City.